-In June 2021, Morrison and Johnson held a joint press conference to announce the in-principle agreement, which could boost the Australian economy by up to $1.3 billion each year.
-Indeed, British Prime Minister Boris Johnson and Prime Minister Scott Morrison agreed on historic trade deal during G7.
-Morrison said it was the most ambitious agreement that Australia had struck since its deal with New Zealand.
-Australia is seeking here an ambitious free trade agreement with the UK to increase trade in goods and services, two-way investment, economic growth and job creation.
-Among the measures announced, the age for UK Working Holiday Visa makers will be increased to 35, specified work may no longer be required and new agriculture visa will be introduced.
+Australia and the UK have agreed on a historic trade deal, which could boost the Australian economy by up to $1.3 billion each year.
+It is the most ambitious agreement that Australia had struck since its deal with New Zealand.
+This agreement will increase trade in goods and services, two-way investment, economic growth and job creation.
+Among the measures, the age for UK Working Holiday Visa makers is to be increased to 35, specified work will no longer be required.
 Here are the information you need to know about this agreement.

 Commencement of the agreement

-The new arrangements will start for WHMs within two years.
-The new arrangements will apply to all Working Holiday (subclass 417) visa applications for UK passport holders lodged from the date of implementation.
+The new arrangements applies to all Working Holiday (subclass 417) visa applications for UK passport holders lodged from the date of implementation.

 Consequences of the agreement on visa holders